On the robust isolated calmness of a class of nonsmooth optimizations on Riemannian manifolds and its applications: Preliminaries and notations

 \section{Preliminaries and notations}

-We first introduce some basic concepts of manifolds and the set value mappings that will be used in our discussion.
-The manifold properties mentioned below can be found in the books \cite{AMS09,K11,L13}.
-The content about set-valued mapping and directional derivative can be found in \cite{BS13,D09}.
+We first introduce some basic concepts of manifolds and set-valued mappings that will be used in our discussion. {The notations that will be used in the following discussions are listed in Table \ref{table:notations}. }The properties of manifolds discussed here can be found in \cite{AMS09,K11,L13}.
+Information on set-valued mappings and directional derivatives can be found in \cite{BS13,D09}.